-The eyes of the sporting world will be focused on North America for a 40-day footballing festival this summer as the best players on the planet converge on USA, Canada and Mexico for the 2026 World Cup.
+The eyes of the sporting world are focused on North America for the biggest footballing festival as the best players on the planet converge in USA, Canada and Mexico for the 2026 World Cup.

-With 48 nations, 104 matches, 16 venues and three host countries spread over thousands of miles, this year’s edition will be the biggest, brashest and most brazen World Cup yet.
+With 48 nations, 104 matches, 16 venues and three host countries spread over thousands of miles, this year’s edition is the biggest, brashest, and most brazen World Cup yet.

-Kicking off in Mexico City on June 11 and running all the way through to the final in New Jersey on July 19, all 48 teams will arrive with dreams of breaking new ground, while a select few will have realistic ambitions of joining a 96-year-old roll of honour that contains just eight different names.
+The tournament began in Mexico City on June 11 and will end with the final in New Jersey on July 19.
+All 48 teams arrived with dreams of breaking new ground, while only a select few come with realistic ambitions of joining a 96-year-old roll of honour that contains just eight different names.

-Argentina are the defending champions following their unforgettable triumph over France in the 2022 final in Qatar, but Brazil, Germany, France, England and Spain – among others – are bidding to dethrone La Albiceleste and gain another star on their shirt.
+Argentina are the defending champions following their unforgettable triumph over France in the 2022 final in Qatar, but Brazil, France, England and Spain – among others – are bidding to dethrone La Albiceleste and gain another star on their shirt, while some teams are hoping for their first.

 Our football betting tips today page will also provide in-depth previews for every single World Cup match, as well as any other major games taking place around the world.